 The only way to straighten teeth is to move them gradually.
 This can be achieved with conventional braces or with Clear Aligner Therapy.
 The Clear Aligner Therapy system is not considered braces.
 The use of clear, plastic aligners is preferable to many people because aligners are nearly invisible.
 Patients also like having the ability to remove aligners for meals and oral hygiene.

 While not intended for teeth straightening, there may also be a cosmetic option for addressing certain alignment issues.
 Porcelain veneers may be affixed to visible teeth to make them appear straighter or closer together if there are gaps in the smile.
 Veneers may be a suitable alternative for some people but should be carefully considered after a thorough consultation and conversation with an experienced dentist.

 Does a retainer help straighten teeth?

 Retainers are meant to keep or retain teeth in their current position.
 A dentist or orthodontist will advise the use of a retainer after braces or Clear Aligner Therapy as a way of maintaining results.
 Retainers may be fixed or they may be removable.
 Your dentist will decide what type of retaining appliance makes the most sense for you and the duration and frequency of how you need to wear it.

 Schedule an Appointment Today!

 Get the straight smile you’ve been wanting.
-Call 844.365.DENTAL to schedule a consultation at one of our locations in Connecticut and the New York Metropolitan Area.
+Call 844.365.DENTAL to schedule a consultation at one of our locations in New York, New Jersey, Connecticut, Massachusetts, and Rhode Island.